sudomesh/patches/bug0008/README.md

 If your node doesn't like the patch, or if there's some other reason you'd like to revert the patch, run this on the home node:

 ```
-/etc/init.d/tunneldigger stop
-cp -r /var/patches/bug-0008/backup /
+cp -r /var/patches/bug-0008/backup/* /
-/etc/init.d/tunneldigger start
+/etc/init.d/tunneldigger restart
 ```

 ## pat yourself of the back
-If all goes well, pat yourself on the back, and . . . help other do the same, or perhaps consider writing an automated script to do this.
+If all goes well, pat yourself on the back, let folks know on https://peoplesopen.net/chat and . . . help others do the same, or perhaps consider writing an automated script to do this.